CtrlK

 Specificity

-Lists multiple specific concrete actions: detecting dangerous ACL misconfigurations, identifying GenericAll, WriteDACL, and WriteOwner abuse paths, using ldap3.
-These are precise, actionable capabilities.
+Lists multiple specific concrete actions: detecting dangerous ACL misconfigurations, identifying GenericAll, WriteDACL, and WriteOwner abuse paths, and specifies the tool (ldap3) and domain (Active Directory).

 3 / 3